kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

 Hint: Some lines were ellipsized, use -l to show in full.
 ```

-Now, let's extend more our webserver template and include other packages, and the concept of loopingm and, use multiple conditionals (you'll see why).
+Now, let's extend more our webserver template and include other packages.
+Also, lets explore the concept of looping and, use multiple conditionals (you'll see why).
 Edit the template:

 ```bash
 vi ~/webserver.yaml